He’s flamboyant, uncompromising, and impossible to ignore.

 - In that same time frame, Tesla sold just under 300,000 cars.

-This industrial discrepancy is astounding — especially when you consider that Tesla has twice the market valuation of Toyota.
+This industrial discrepancy is astounding — especially when you consider that Tesla has a market valuation much larger than that of Toyota.

 Musk is an insurgent entrepreneur with a reputation for playing it fast and loose with facts.
 But in a rare moment of sobriety, even he had to acknowledge the limits of his own hype: